 Connect the output port (right) of the

-Input operator to the input port (left) of theIndexer
+dtFortuneFiveInput operator to the input port (left) of theIndexerCreate Index operator.

 Configure the Create Field Operator

-.
-This gives you a version of your index you can work with.
+Once your data has passed through the Create Index operator, each row now has a new field called indexer.
+That way, you have a version of your index to work with.
 So, let's assign each row in your table to a group.
 You'll store this index assignment in a new field using a Create Field operator.

-field by 50.
-You'll also want to round that down to the nearest integer so the same value is assigned to 50 items.
+Remember, each group can hold 50 items.
+So, you'll divide the value in the indexer field by 50.
+You'll also round that value down to the nearest integer, so the same value is assigned to 50 items.
 You'll store the result of this equation in a new field called indexGrp.
-So, your entire formula will be indexGrp=INT(indexer/50)
+So, your complete formula is indexGrp=INT(indexer/50).

 Drag and drop a Create Field operator onto the Data Workflow canvas.

-Configure the Create Field operator's Info window as follows:
+Configure the operator's Info window as follows:

 Setting